spiritdragoon009/baseDashboard/README.md

 Description
-Provide a monitoring Dashboard for Repo Admins with last run, success rate, and alerts; send email alerts for failures (after retries), enabling quick remediation.
-(Monitoring & alerts)
+Allow Repo Admins to provision and manage client repository instances, scoping them to selected authorities/data sources so client users see only their corpus.
+(Client management & scoping)

 User Story
-As a Repo Admin, I want to monitor extraction health with alerts for failures so that I ensure system reliability.
+As a Repo Admin, I want to manage client repository instances so that each client has properly configured access.

 UI Requirements

-Repo Admin Console → Dashboard: Health indicators, Last run summary, Alerts panel.
+Client Management tab with instance list (Client Name, Authorities enabled, Status, Last Modified) and Create/Edit flow.

 Functional Requirements